Third Point to sell most of Yahoo stake, Loeb to quit board

 | SAN FRANCISCO

-SAN FRANCISCO Activist hedge fund Third Point LLC reached an agreement to sell two-thirds of its stake in Yahoo Inc back to the company, pocketing a tidy profit and relinquishing three seats on the board of a company trying to effect a tricky turnaround.

-Third Point's decision to sell a chunk of its single largest corporate holding comes as the struggling Internet company's stock fell over 4 percent on Monday after having surged more than 80 percent during the past 12 months, due largely to aggressive share buybacks and the value of Yahoo's Asian assets.
+Third Point's decision to sell a chunk of its single largest corporate holding comes as the struggling Internet's company's stock has surged more than 80 percent during the past 12 months, due largely to aggressive share buybacks and the value of Yahoo's Asian assets.

 It was unclear why Third Point was selling its shares now.
 Third Point declined to comment, but Loeb expressed his confidence in Yahoo's prospects in a statement on Monday.